elementalsecurity/sec-arch/00_blueprint/00_readme.md

-# Blueprint: Becoming a Security Architect
+# Section 00 – Blueprint: Becoming a Security Architect

 Welcome to the starting point.